olest/pydata_cambridge/abstracts/pydata_uk_meetup_20200624.md

 **Nikoleta E. Glynatsi - A bibliometric study of a research field**

 Data mining techniques can be used to collect articles’ metadata.
-I have written a library that allows a user to collect data from five different prominent sources; Arcas.
+I have written a library called Arcas that allows a user to collect data from five different prominent sources.
 This talk briefly covers an overview of the data collection, and mainly focuses on the insights that can be gained on a scientific field from analysing such data.
 More specifically I will demonstrate how natural language processing can be used to identify the topic structure of a subject area, and how data analysis techniques can be used to understand the behaviour of authors in game theoretic fields.